 Each day, the School District challenges and inspires young people in grades K-12 to meet the demands of the future.
-In addition to the 81 elementary, middle, and high schools, and four career centers, the School District has several special centers.
-These include a fine arts center, international studies center at twelve schools (elementary, middle and high), Child Development Centers, Roper Mountain Science Center, and Washington Center for the Handicapped.
-The School District also offers magnet academies (elementary, middle and high) that offer unique educational opportunities in foreign language, communication arts, pre-engineering international studies, science and technology, and fine arts.
+In addition to the 83 elementary, middle, and high schools, and four career centers, the School District has several special centers.
+These include a fine arts center, International Baccalaureate programs at twelve schools (elementary, middle, and high), Child Development Centers, Roper Mountain Science Center, and Washington Center for the Handicapped.
+The School District also offers magnet academies (elementary, middle and high) that offer unique educational opportunities in foreign language, communication arts, preengineering international studies, science and technology, fine arts and year-round education.

-In addition, Brashier Middle College Charter High School, Fuller Normal Advanced Technology Charter School, Greenville Technical Charter High School, Greer Middle College Charter School, Langston Middle Charter School, Meyer Center for Special Children, and Wohali Academy Charter School are charter schools under legislation enacted on June 18, 1996.
+In addition, Brashier Middle College Charter High School, Greenville Technical Charter High School, Greer Middle College Charter School, Langston Charter Middle School, LEAD Academy Charter School, Legacy Charter School and Meyer Center for Special Children are charter schools under legislation enacted on June 18, 1996.
 A charter school is considered a public school and these schools are a part of The School District of Greenville County for purposes of state law and state constitution.
 Because the charter schools are fiscally dependent on the School District, their exclusion would cause the School District's basic financial statements to be incomplete.
 Therefore, the financial statements of the charter schools are included in those of the School District as discretely presented component units.
 In addition, Building Equity Sooner for Tomorrow, Inc. ("BEST"), a not-for-profit 501 (c)(3) corporation, is also a component unit of the District; this entity is treated as a "blended component unit" for financial statement purposes.
 Detailed information about BEST is described in the School District's MD&A.